bitcoin-api/drf/README.md

 ## About

-Fast Access to Redis Functionality
+Fast access to redis functionality.
+Great to use in combination with [do-redis-request](https://github.com/bitcoin-api/do-redis-request).

 ## Set Up